 The Gishu people ate located in the eastern part of the country and are well known for their “kadodi dances” and circumcision of boys to show that they have reached manhood.
 They also have their own cultural values you can enjoy you can also visit the mountain with the worlds largest caldera which is in Mount Elgon in eastern Uganda.

 The Sabin people can be visited with a combined safari to the elegant sipi falls, the Sabin are known for circumcising women you can visit the people and learn about their culture and way of life

 Visit Fort portal town

-Before reaching this historical town, you can stop at the ancient Nakayima tree with very fascinating history connected to the Chwezi people who were known to be demi gods by the Banyoro people.
+Before reaching this historical town its also known as the cultural city of Uganda where one can fully get enough experience on Cultural Safaris in Uganda, you can stop at the ancient Nakayima tree with very fascinating history connected to the Chwezi people who were known to be demi gods by the Banyoro people.
 Other cultural sites around the area are Karambi tombs and Amaabere ga Nyinamwiru to mean “Breasts of Nyinamwiru”